ckhai01/tp/docs/DeveloperGuide.md

   - 1a1.
 GreyBook shows an error message.
 - 1b.
 The arguments do not follow the correct format.
   - 1b1.
 GreyBook shows an error message.
 - 1c.
-Another member in the list shares a unique field, such as name or studentID
+Another member in the list shares the same studentID
   - 1c1.
 GreyBook shows an error message.
     Use case resumes at step 2.